-For non-traditional programs (Adult and Professional Studies and fully online programs) and correspondence courses, students will be awarded a semester hour of credit for satisfactory completion of a predetermined, measurable amount of student product that is directly linked to program learning outcomes (knowledge and skills) of a given course as assessed by the instructor.
+For non-traditional programs, students will be awarded a semester hour of credit for satisfactory completion of a predetermined, measurable amount of student product that is directly linked to program learning outcomes (knowledge and skills) of a given course as assessed by the instructor.
 These courses and programs are equivalent in the number of credit hours awarded in any OCU seat-time program and are directly relative to the amount of work and learning that is expected and assigned.